prodromou87/cacheProject240A/README.md

 In the autograder we will be using four benchmarks, all different from those provided to you.
 One will be a full program trace, while the other three are 20M-reference-long phase traces.
 The four traces will be simulated on each one of the 5 test cases described above.

+**Note:** Running all the test cases in gradescope takes about 5 minutes (for our implementation).
+Be patient when you submit code.
+Also, try to write somewhat efficient code because gradescope has a 20-minute limit on execution time.

 **Grading Breakdown:**
 * The project's maximum grade is 100.
-* The actual autograder code will be provided.
-Feel free to read the code for details on our grading strategy.
 * Each of the above 5 machines (test cases) has a 20% weight on the final grade.
 In other words, if only the Alpha cache is correct (and the others get 0 points), your project score will be 20/100.
 * For each test case (Intel, Arm, MIPS, Alpha, BTCMiner):
   - The autograder runs the 4 benchmarks described earlier.
 Each benchmark has equal weight.
   - Each test case can receive a total of 100 points (later combined to generate final grade)
   - First, we perform the same compatibility tests as we did for the branch prediction project.
 Then, we measure the total number of memory references reported.
 If it's not correct, the entire test case fails and you receive 0 points.
 No points provided if you pass this test
   - Once you pass the three compatibility tests, we will collect the number of accesses, number of misses, and number of penalty cycles for each cache in the test case.
-We also collect the average memory access time reported (total of 4 test fields).
+We also collect the average memory access time reported (total of 4 test fields for each test case).
 We then compare your answers against our implementation.
 Each test field has a 25% weight within the current test case.
-Based on how far your answer is from the correct one you get partial credit.
+Based on how far your answer is from the correct one you get partial credit, similarly to the branch prediction project.

 ## Turn-in instructions